General Dynamics Corporation (GD) Stock Price & Analysis

 Longer-Term Market Trend (Mid to Long Term)

-As of 2026-02-06, GD is moving sideways with low volatility.
+As of 2026-07-13, GD is starting to move higher.
 Over the longer term, the trend remains bullish.

-A key downside level is near 335.15.
-If price falls below this area, the current upward trend would likely weaken or break.
+A key downside risk boundary is near 341.80.
+If price falls below this area, the current structure would likely weaken further.

 Recent bars show mixed price behavior without a clear shift in structural quality or efficiency.